Chrysler Pacifica Extended Warranty: Cost, Coverage & Plans

 » MORE: Chrysler maintenance: cost, plans and service schedule

 The Pacifica’s reputation isn’t universally bad, though.
-According to 2019 RepairPal data, Pacificas tend to cost around $483 per year in maintenance and unplanned repairs ($658 in January 2024 after adjusting for inflation), which is significantly lower than the average for all minivans ($881 after adjusting).
-Chryslers in general visit the shop 0.3 times each year; a visit results in a bill of $2,000 or more 12% of the time.
-Both figures are around the averages across all automakers.
+According to RepairPal data, Pacificas tend to cost around $647 per year in maintenance and unplanned repairs, which is the same estimated price as the average for all minivans.
+The average annual repair cost across all makes and models is $652.
+Chryslers in general visit the shop 0.3 times each year, according to RepairPal.

 » READ MORE: How to choose an extended car warranty